Yecats/GameDevTutorials/tutorials/Unity/Implementing-touch-with-the-new-input-system/readme.md

-# Implement Tuoch with the new Input System
+# Implement Touch with the new Input System

 > This tutorial was created with Unity version 2019.4.